MLeidel/tkGUI/README.md

 The same program is used to showcase the straight tkinter GUI style, and four other GUI packages written for python/tkinter.

-The premier GUI libraries for Python tkinter would be GTK3 and QT.
+The premier GUI libraries for Python would be GTK3 and QT.
 Both of those are difficult to learn, and GTK does not work well outside of Linux.

-In my opinion _tkinter_ is for the programmer who needs to write a solid GUI application, but not necessarily an enterprise level application.
+In my opinion _tkinter_ works for the programmer who needs to write a solid GUI application, but not necessarily an enterprise level application.

 The tkinter package (“Tk interface”) is the standard Python interface to the